da-luce/pico-servo/README.md

 ## API

-The API is broken into two classes of commands: direct and smooth.
+The API is broken into two classes of commands: direct and timed.

 ### Direct Commands